pagarme/deployer/README.md

 ### Lambda

 The Lambda Deploy step updates and deploys existing AWS Lambda functions.
-It creates a zip file, uploads it to an S3 Bucket and updates the Lambda functions code.
+It creates a zip file, uploads it to a S3 Bucket and updates the Lambda functions code.

 There's a convention that must be followed to name the Lambda functions.
 The functions names must have the following shape: `env-projectName-functionName`.
 So a function called `hello-world` from the `pagarme` project on the `live` environment must be called `live-pagarme-hello-world.